DUKE42web/DUKE/.gitbook/assets/UnitTests.md

 Your unit tests can be run inside of the Chrome debugger, giving you the benefits you normally get from that experience, such as stepping through your code and viewing variables.

-To run your code in the Chrome debugger, drop a `debugger;` statement in your tests, then open this URL in Chrome `chrome://inspect/#devices` and click the link labeled _Open dedicated DevTools for Node_.
+To run your code in the Chrome debugger, drop a `debugger;` statement in your tests, then open this URL in Chrome `chrome: //inspect/#devices` and click the link labeled _Open dedicated DevTools for Node_.

 ![Setup Chrome Debugging](./UnitTests-chrome-debug.png)